skolenik/svyset_manifesto/README.md

 details on how the weights were designed are missing.
 More often, the decsription of the weights is sparse or very technical.
 This then leads to users not using weights at all, or using them incorrectly.
 West, Sakshaug and Aurelien (2016) have shown for example that analytic errors are prevalent in 145 analyses of the survey 'Scientists and Engineers Statistical Data System' (SESTAT).
 This paper seeks to provide a rubric for how survey weights should be documented.
-We will define a rubric consisting of [X] elements, and then use this rubric to discuss the survey documentation of [X] popular surveys.
-This paper is accompanied by a website, where applied researchers can paste example code from SAS, STATA and R and generate corresponding code in other software packages to facilitate the correct use of weights in future. https://statstas.shinyapps.io/svysettings/
+We will define a set of rubrics consisting of fie main and two bonus elements, and then use these rubrics to discuss the survey documentation of several popular surveys originating in the U.S., U.K. and Europe.

+This paper is accompanied
+by a website, where applied researchers can paste example code from SAS, Stata and R and generate corresponding code in other software packages to facilitate the correct use of weights in future. https://statstas.shinyapps.io/svysettings/

 ## Survey settings in statistical software